golang/proposal/design/13073-code-of-conduct.md

 ## Open issues

-The Working Group does not yet include anyone from Asia, Europe, or Africa.
+* The Working Group does not yet include anyone from Asia, Europe, or Africa.
   In particular, Europe and China are home to a large swath of Go users, so it would be valuable to include some people from those areas in the working group.
+(We have some volunteers from Europe already.)
+* The proposed process does not "scale down" to projects of a single maintainer.
+  Future revisions should permit a lightweight version of the process, but that is considered outside the scope of this document.